 - Colonoscopy: SUPREP®

-Please bring a list of medications you currently take and dosage of these drugs, and inform your physicians of any allergies you have to medications.
+Please bring a list of medications you currently take, including the dosage of these drugs, and inform your physician of any allergies you have to medications.
 If you are taking aspirin, coumadin, or blood thinners, please notify your doctor as the use of these drugs may need to be modified or discontinued temporarily.

-A companion must accompany you to the examination because you will be given medications to sedate you during the procedure.
-You will feel drowsy and consequently you will need someone to take you home since driving an automobile is not allowed after the procedure.
+A companion must accompany you to the examination.
+You will be given medications to sedate you during the procedure and you will need someone to take you home.
+Driving an automobile is not allowed after the procedure.
 Even though you may not feel tired, your judgment and reflexes may not be normal.

 What to Expect During the Procedure

-A small catheter for intravenous (IV) medicines will be placed in an arm vein prior to the procedure.
-Sedating medicine will be injected through this catheter that will make you relaxed and sleepy.
-For some patients, deep sedation, where the patient is completely asleep, is utilized for the procedure.
-You will be placed in a comfortable position on your left side and the doctor will examine the rectum gently with a lubricated, gloved finger.
+A small catheter for intravenous (IV) medicines will deliver sedating medicine into your arm that will make you relaxed and sleepy.
+For some patients, deep sedation, where the patient is completely asleep, is utilized.
+You will be placed in a comfortable position on your left side and your physician will examine the rectum gently with a lubricated, gloved finger.
 The colonoscope will then be placed into your rectum and advanced to permit examination of the colon.
-You may feel some cramping or gas from air that is introduced during the procedure, although air can be suctioned from the colon during the examination.
-There may also be some discomfort as the instrument negotiates turns or bends In the colon.
+You may feel some cramping or gas from air that is introduced during the procedure.
+There may also be some discomfort as the instrument negotiates turns or bends in the colon.
 You may be placed into a different position during the examination (such as on your back) in order to facilitate passage of the instrument through the entire large bowel.
-The nurse who assists the doctor during this procedure may also compress the abdomen with his or her hand in order to reduce looping of the colonoscope and facilitate passage of the instrument through the colon.
+The nurse assisting the doctor during this procedure may also compress the abdomen with his or her hand in order to reduce looping of the colonoscope and facilitate passage of the instrument through the colon.

-The examination usually takes approximately 30 minutes to complete, however, more or less time may be utilized depending upon the specific colon anatomy and whether biopsies, polyp removal, or specific intervention is indicated.
+The examination takes approximately 30 minutes to complete, however more or less time may be utilized depending upon the specific colon anatomy and whether biopsies, polyp removal or specific intervention is needed.

 Recovery from Colonoscopy